*This article was last updated on July 13th, 2020.

 I promise you all that when you leave this page today, you’ll be an Azure VM expert!

-So before we start, I want to know how many of you are acquainted with the idea of Azure and data science virtual machines?
+So, before we start, I want to know how many of you are acquainted with the idea of Azure and data science virtual machines?

-For my beginner fellows, Azure is basically a cloud computing platform using which you launch services and servers on Azure and Virtual Machines (VMs) for Linux and Windows.
+For my beginner fellows, Azure is basically a cloud computing platform using which you launch services, servers on Azure and Virtual Machines (VMs) for Linux and Windows.
 It’s the freedom to build, manage, and deploy applications on a massive, global network using your favorite tools and frameworks.

 In computing, a virtual machine is an emulation of a computer system.
 Virtual machines are based on computer architectures and provide the functionality of a physical computer.
 Their implementations may involve specialized hardware, software or both.